This page is part of the ONYX Performance Guide

 Field Weakening

-- allows the motor to exceed its natural RPM limit at a given voltage
+- field weakening allows the motor to spin faster than its normal base speed at a given battery voltage

-- works by reducing effective magnetic field strength
+- it works by reducing effective magnetic field strength at higher RPM

 Behavior characteristics: